gatorliu/GettingAndCleaningDataCourseProject/CodeBook.md

 * `y` : raw data form test/y_test.txt and train/y_train.txt
 * `s` : raw data form test/subject_test.txt and train/subject_train.txt
 * `condi` : for  "extracts only the measurements on the mean and standard deviation for each measurement"
-* `data` : result of  "extracts only the measurements on the mean and standard deviation for each measurement"
 * `lbls` and `act` : temp vars for "Uses descriptive activity names to name the activities in the data set"